ChildMindInstitute/mhdb/README.md

 # mhdb
 mental health linked open database

-See the Wiki for information about the content and goals of the project: https://github.com/ChildMindInstitute/mhdb/wiki
+See the wiki for information about the content of the database and the goals of the mhdb project: https://github.com/ChildMindInstitute/mhdb/wiki

-See Links to RDF and other resources: https://github.com/ChildMindInstitute/mhdb/wiki/Links
+See Links for linked open data and other resources: https://github.com/ChildMindInstitute/mhdb/wiki/Links